Can you be in a wheelchair in assisted living?

 What Is The Cost of Assisted Living For Wheelchair Bound?

-When doing research, I found the cost of assisted living varied greatly with monthly costs from $1,500 to over $8,000 with the average around $4,300.
+When doing research, I found the cost of assisted living varied greatly, with monthly costs from $1,500 to over $8,000, with an average of around $4,300.

 The cost will depend on what the individual facility offers, the location, and what levels of help you require.